openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 ## Summary

-Operators can create external resources in clouds and other services that have no opportunity to be cleaned up when a cluster is uninstalled, causing extra work for cluster maintainers to track down and remove these resources.
-Signalling cluster deletion would allow operators to clean up external resources during uninstallation and would ensure that total cleanup is an automatic process.
+Operators can create external resources in clouds and other services that have no opportunity to be cleaned up when a cluster is deprovisioned, causing extra work for cluster maintainers to track down and remove these resources.
+Signalling cluster deletion would allow components running in the cluster to clean up external resources during deprovision and would ensure that total cleanup is an automatic process.

-This process will still be best effort as it is always possible users may manually cleanup resources without allowing this mechanism to run to completion.
+This process will still be best effort as it is always possible users may manually destroy the cluster itself without allowing this mechanism to run to completion.

 ## Motivation

 ### Goals

-Signal that cluster deletion has begun and give operators or other cluster components time to teardown before continuing with removing cluster resources such as instances, storage and networking.
+Provide a means to signal that cluster deletion has begun, and give cluster components time to clean up before continuing with removing the clusters instances, storage and networking.

 ### Non-Goals

 * Teardown of the actual cluster itself. (control plane, instances, etc) This process is expected to still be run external to the cluster.
 * Attaching finalizers to operator resources based on the `Alive` object which would facilitate removal of operator resources.
-* Removing resources other than the `Alive` object during cluster uninstall.
+* Removing resources other than the `Alive` object during cluster deprovision.

 ## Proposal